History of the term Wallon: The Error of Étienne Pasquier

-This anecdote, although spurious, had cultural resonance.
-The pun "Wallons-nous?" remains in contemporary use, notably as the title of a Walloon-language program on RTBF and the name of a non-profit organization promoting cultural activities in Wallonia.
+The pun on words "Wallons-nous?" is still used today, as the title of a cultural program (Walloon language) on RTBF, Wallons-nous, as the name of a Walloon non-profit organization organizing cultural trips.

 Wallon in the 17th century

-In the 17th century, the semantic scope of Wallon remained relatively stable, though the linguistic distinction between French and Walloon became more apparent.
-Dominique Bouhours, cited by Henry, observed that a Dutchman might confuse French with Walloon, referencing Erasmus's criticisms of the French language.
-However, Henry notes that it is often unclear whether the term Wallon in such contexts refers to a distinct dialect or simply to a strongly regionalized variety of French.
+During the 17th century, the semantic content of the term wallon evolved little, but distinctions between the French language and Walloon speech became increasingly clear.
+Albert Henry cites Dominique Bouhours, who observed that "a Dutchman might well confuse French with Walloon" when referring to Erasmus, who had criticized the French language.
+However, Henry notes that it is often difficult to discern whether wallon refers to a clearly defined dialect or simply a highly regionalized form of French.

 Specific uses

 At the same time, wallon began to appear in various other contexts, even crossing into other languages.